Nurit-Ltd/NurAdmin-Template/README.md

-# nurAdmin - Admin Dashboard Template
+# NurAdmin - Admin Dashboard Template

 ![NurAdmin Logo](/src/assets/nur-logo.svg)

-nurAdmin is a modern and responsive admin dashboard template built with React.
+NurAdmin is a modern and responsive admin dashboard template built with React.
 It offers a clean and intuitive interface for efficiently managing various aspects of your application or website.

 Check out the live site: [NurAdmin Live](https://nur-admin-template.vercel.app/)

 ## Features

-- **Responsive Design:** nurAdmin adapts seamlessly to different screen sizes, ensuring a consistent user experience across devices..
+- **Responsive Design:** NurAdmin adapts seamlessly to different screen sizes, ensuring a consistent user experience across devices..
 - **Customizable Themes:** Choose from a variety of pre-built themes or customize the colors and styles to match your brand.
-- **Integration Ready:** Seamlessly integrate nurAdmin into your existing projects or workflows with modular and well-documented code.
+- **Integration Ready:** Seamlessly integrate NurAdmin into your existing projects or workflows with modular and well-documented code.

 ## Getting Started